Primary Care Behavioral Health Fellowship Faculty

 Fellowships, Residencies, and Visiting Engagements

 Licensures and Certifications

-Christine Danner, PhD, has worked in the Department of Family Medicine and Community Health at the University of Minnesota since 1998, when she began as the department's first full-time post-doctoral fellow in behavioral health.
-She has served as the director of behavioral health for the Woodwinds Family Medicine Residency Program (formerly known as the St. Joseph's Hospital program) since completing her fellowship in 2000.
-Dr. Danner's current clinical activities include providing integrated behavioral health services in the primary care setting and teaching family medicine residents about patient centered communication skills and motivational interviewing.
-Her current passions include pediatric behavioral health integration, obesity prevention and chronic pain management.
-She has come full circle since her initial training in the Department of Family Medicine and now supervises post-doctoral fellows in Primary Care Behavioral Health.
+Christine Danner, PhD, has worked in the department of Family Medicine and Community Health at the University of Minnesota since 1998, when she began as the department’s first full-time post-doctoral fellow in behavioral health.
+She has served as the Director of Behavioral Health for the Woodwinds (formerly St. Joseph’s) Family Medicine Residency Program since completing her fellowship in 2000.
+In 2022, Dr. Danner's role expanded when she became the Director of Behavioral Health for the Department of Family Medicine and Community Health.
+Dr. Danner’s current clinical interests include providing integrated behavioral health services across the lifespan in the primary care setting, refugee mental health, addressing equity gaps in the mental health care system, healthy lifestyle promotion and chronic pain management.

 Refugee physical and mental health, chronic pain management, medical cannabis, patient centered communication training, integrated behavioral health